evgrmn/FastAPI_JWT/README.md

 Works great, e.g., with Debian 11 and Python 3.9, Ubuntu 22.04 and Python 3.10

-You can inspect 'database.db' file typing in your terminal:
+You can check the "database.db" file by typing in your terminal:

 -sqlite3 database.db
 > sudo apt install sqlite3 *if 'SQLite' is not installed*